 The Eagleland Segment consists of approximately 1 mile of river length which has undergone previous channelization to reduce flood damage.
 The restoration project includes approximately 17 acres of river right-of-way, most of which was planted with native grasses, wildflowers, trees and shrubs beginning in 2006.
 Vegetated slopes slow stormwater runoff velocities, filter sediments and pollutants from stormwater runoff, and provide various levels of infiltration of stormwater into soils which can improve water quality.
 In addition to those benefits, native riparian plants can develop extremely deep root systems that provide strong slope stabilization and reduce erosion and sedimentation into our river, as well as provide much needed habitat for our native fauna.

-The San Antonio River Authority will operate and maintain the Eagleland Segment in perpetuity.
+The San Antonio River Authority operates and maintains the Eagleland Segment in perpetuity.
 Current operation and maintenance of the area involve short and long term management techniques to establish a native plant dominated community throughout the project area, and manage the area to increase overall coverage and diversity of native species.
 This is a big challenge within the Eagleland Segment primarily because of invasion by non-native plants coming into the project from the existing seed bank as well as upstream and surrounding areas.
 Many of these non-native invasive plants have escaped from our yards or are plants we have developed and introduced into the environment for some type of human benefit such as enhanced forage.
 These unwanted plants will always be present in our project area at some level due to their overwhelming presence in the environment, but our aim is to manage them such that they do not compromise the integrity of the restored native ecosystem.
 In order to accomplish this SARA is treating unwanted plants with appropriate herbicides, cutting them to prevent them from setting seed, hand-pulling them as feasible, and combining these techniques depending on the time of year, weather conditions, and growth stages of the plants in an effort to encourage and sustain native plant communities.